+Everyone in our family loves to read.
 My kids love to read.
-My youngest can’t go to bed at night without her Dad or I reading her something from the pages of her latest library book — or one of those old standby favorites.
-Our son loves to spend those last ten minutes at night reading before he turns out the lights.
-The same holds true for our oldest daughter.
+My youngest can’t go to bed at night without her Dad or I reading her something from the pages of her latest library book.
+Our older children have to be told to put their books down and go to sleep at night.

 Are you like my family?
 If so, you know that this love of reading can get pretty expensive!
-Here are TEN ways to score either free books — or at least find them discount!
+Finding free books (or at least cheap books) is necessary on any budget.

-Each day, we post a round up of several free books.
-We try to mix up the list as much as we can, but you can actually check them out yourself too!
+Each day, we post a round-up of several free books.
+We try to mix up the list as much as we can, but you can check them out yourself too!
 Just visit the Cheap Reads page on Amazon to catch the latest freebies.

-If you use a Nook reader, they also offer free books, but nearly as many (and they can be more difficult to actually look through to find them…..as many are just free previews).
-You can visit Barnes & Noble to see if you can find some which work for you.
+If you use a Nook reader, they also offer free books, but not nearly as many (and they can be more difficult to look through to find them, as many are just free previews).
+You can visit Barnes & Noble to see if you can find some that will work for you.

 Remember that you do not need to own a Kindle to read these books.
 You can download the free Kindle app to your tablet, smartphone or other electronic device and can read any Kindle books.

 2. Book Swap